When in Greece, eat like a Greek

 Greeks approach food with a combination of seriousness and nostalgia, inevitably thinking back to the dishes they were raised on.
 They don’t eat to live but rather live to eat, and a meal is almost always a social, convivial occasion, which revives the original meaning of companionship – people who broke bread together.
 Greek cuisine offers unique treats.

 They may arrive in no particular order, but cold dishes are apt to be served first, and fish before meat and they are meant to be shared, not claimed by just one person.
-One thing that will strike you immediately is the freshness and excellence of the local produce: the just-picked salads, the freshly caught seafood, the meat raised on a hillside not factory-farmed.
+One thing that will strike you immediately is the freshness and excellence of the local produce: the just-picked salads, the freshly caught seafood, the meat from livestock raised on a hillside not factory-farmed.

 Traditional Greek Cuisine

-From ancient times to today, Greek eating habits have changed so radically that it’s difficult to summarise the gastronomic culture of the country in a few words.
+From ancient times to today, Greek eating habits have changed so radically that it’s difficult to summarize the gastronomic culture of the country in a few words.
 Although it’s highly likely that Homer’s heroes would feel at home at a Greek Easter, they would not recognise the lemons, potatoes or tomatoes, and much more.
 Since those days, so many new fruits and vegetables have arrived on these shores, so many people have introduced different ways of cooking them, from both East and West, that tracing the roots and trends of traditional Greek cuisine is complicated.

 Modern Greek Cuisine